 The company’s last bivouac area was about twelve kilometers north of Marivales and looking out on the China Sea.
 By this point, the tankers knew that there was no help on the way.
 Many had listened to Secretary of War Harry L. Stimson on short wave.
 When asked about the Philippines, he said, “There are times when men must die.”
 The soldiers cursed in response because they knew that the Philippines had already been lost.

-Morris took part in the death march and went without food and water.
+On April 9, 1942, Morris became a Prisoner of War and took part in the death march.
+He went without food and water for days.
 Arriving at San Fernando, the prisoners were crammed into small wooden boxcars used to haul sugarcane.
 Each car could hold forty men or eight horses.
 The Japanese packed 100 POWs into each car and closed the doors.
 They were packed in so tightly that those who died remained standing since they had no room to fall to the floors.

 There was only one water faucet in the camp, and the prisoners stood in line from two to eight hours waiting for a drink.
 The Japanese guards at the faucet would turn it off for no reason and the next man in line would stand as long as four hours waiting for it to be turned on again.
 This situation improved when a second faucet was added.